 Equations \eqref{eq:transp_i0} and \eqref{eq:disp_0} represent a system of coupled partial differential equations

 where the unknowns are $S$ and $\mathcal{I}_0$.
-The first equation is a Hamilton--Jacobi equation for the phase function $S$, and the second equation is a transport equation for the intensity $\mathcal{I}_0$.
-The Hamilton--Jacobi equation can be solved using the method of characteristics \citep[Sec.
+The first equation is a Hamilton-Jacobi equation for the phase function $S$, and the second equation is a transport equation for the intensity $\mathcal{I}_0$.
+The Hamilton-Jacobi equation can be solved using the method of characteristics \citep[Sec.
 46]{Arnold_book}.
 This is done by defining a Hamiltonian function $H$ on $T^*M$, such that

 In this case, the Hamiltonian is

 and Hamilton's equations (assuming the standard symplectic form on $T^*M$, $\Omega = d x^\mu \wedge d p_\mu$) take the following form: